edgykuma/.bash/README.md

 ```bash
 ./symlink_make
 ```
+You may have to edit the shebang to correctly point to where your bash is located.
 If you get permission errors for executing, you may have to set permissions:
 ```bash
 chmod +x symlink_make